 The researchers called this behavior solution aversion.
 The example they used was that because people don’t want to accept the necessary solutions to address global warming, they deny that it exists.

 The idea of solution aversion could shed some light on the student loan crisis.
-Despite some overwhelming evidence about the existence of a number of issues, people continue to deny them because they don’t like the necessary solutions.
+Despite some overwhelming evidence about the existence of several issues, people continue to deny them because they don’t like the necessary solutions.
 If a problem has an ugly but necessary solution, people will deny the problem exists.

-The Problem: Some college students were duped into taking student loans
+Problem: Some college students were misled into taking student loans.

-The Ugly Solution: Forgiveness of the student loans for the people who were misled.
+The Ugly Solution: Forgiveness of the student loans for the people who colleges misled.

-The Facts: In the last year there have been multiple lawsuits brought by the federal government alleging that schools inflated employment and graduation statistics misled people into taking out student loans.
-A number of schools have shut down, or been forced to pay large civil settlements.
+The Facts: There have been multiple lawsuits brought by the federal government alleging that schools inflated employment and graduation statistics misled people into taking out student loans.
+Several schools have shut down or been forced to pay large civil settlements.
 Looking at tactics such as pain points recruiting demonstrates the depths that some of these companies were willing to go.

-As noted by the government in a recent Court pleading, one college did the following:
+As noted by the government in a Court pleading, one college did the following: